1st. World and client

 Other client utilities

-The main purpose of the client object is to get or change the world.
-Usually it is no longer used after that.
-However, the client also applies command batches and accesses advanced features.
-These features are.
+The main purpose of the client object is to get or change the world, and apply commands.
+However, it also provides access to some additional features.

 - Traffic manager.
 This module is in charge of every vehicle set to autopilot to recreate urban traffic.